 In caves near the sea the Rough (Littorina saxatilis) and Small Periwinkle (Melaraphe neritoides) can be found surviving above the high tide mark.

 Herald moth and Rough Periwinkle in a Pembroke sea cave.
-They are at least 10m above high tide mark. |
+They are at least 10m above high tide mark.

 Fossils

-The spiral fossils in caves are members of a group in the Mollusc phylum called Gastropods (means 'stomach foot').
+The spiral fossils in seen in caves are members of a group in the Mollusc phylum called Gastropods (means 'stomach foot').
 Their descendents are still alive and successful today and include snails, slugs and limpets.

-Inside the cave you will also see many fossils of another group of Molluscs - the Brachiopods (means 'arm foot', commonly known as lampshells).
+Inside the caves you will also see many fossils of another group of Molluscs - the Brachiopods (means 'arm foot', commonly known as lampshells).
 These creatures had two unequal parts to their shell but are unrelated to the present day similar creatures in the Mollusc phylum e.g. clams.
 They used to be very common but have been declining for the last 100 million years and will probably eventually become extinct.
 In the cave these fossils appear as circles and semicircles of white.